 Can Pregnancy Make Asthma Worse?

 Pregnancy could make your asthma worse.
-There is no clear answer to this question.
-For some women, their asthma gets worse, for some it stays the same, and for some it improves.
+There’s no clear answer to this question.
+Your asthma could also stay the same or improve.
 In general, if your asthma is severe, chances are it may become a little worse during your pregnancy.
 On the other hand, if you were pregnant before and your asthma did not get worse, chances are that it will not get worse during the next pregnancy.

 Can I Take Allergy Shots and the Flu Shot While Pregnant?